njuh0/MacDeepTranscriber/WORDSORTER_DOCUMENTATION.md

 ## Overview

-WordSorterView is a sophisticated word sorting interface for the Audio Study app that helps users categorize words from audio transcriptions into three categories: "I Know", "Current Recording", and "Don't Know".
+WordSorterView is a sophisticated word sorting interface for the MacDeepTranscriber app that helps users categorize words from audio transcriptions into three categories: "I Know", "Current Recording", and "Don't Know".
 The view features advanced text processing capabilities using Apple's Natural Language framework.

 ## Core Features